 To pad (they would say “save”) their bottom line, ad agencies employed several techniques including:

-- Rebates paid to ad agencies from media suppliers ranging from 1.67% to 20%.
+- Rebates paid to ad agencies from media suppliers range from 1.67% to 20%.
 (Rebates were often structured as sham transactions or free media to further hide them from advertisers.)

-- Ad agencies holding undisclosed equity stakes in some media suppliers.
+- Ad agencies hold undisclosed equity stakes in some media suppliers.

 Remarkably, one rebate I was sure would be highlighted in the report was omitted: